gcalderone/GModelFit.jl/docs/src/index.md

 	"Reduced χ^2: ", res.fitstat)
 ```

-The above example is definitely a simple one, but even more complex ones follows the same workflow.
+The above example is definitely a simple one, but even more complex ones follow the same workflow.